geeky-Mira/hire-mate-chatbot/README.md

-# 🤖 TalentScout Hiring Assistant Chatbot
+# 🤖 HireMate Hiring Assistant Chatbot

 ## Project Overview
-The TalentScout Hiring Assistant is an AI-powered chatbot designed for initial candidate screening in tech recruitment.
+The HireMate Hiring Assistant is an AI-powered chatbot designed for initial candidate screening in tech recruitment.
 It efficiently gathers essential candidate information and generates personalized technical questions based on their declared tech stack, ensuring a streamlined and context-aware experience.

 ## Core Features: